zuccha/USI-2016-Calculus/README.md

 To compile with `gcc`, execute from terminal the following code: `g++ notes_converter.cpp -o notes_converter.cpp`.

-To run the program, execute from terminal `./notes_converter ./calculus_notes.tex` is in the same folder.
+To run the program, execute from terminal `./notes_converter ./calculus_notes.tex`.

 The program will generate three new files:
 - `calculus_notes_definitions.tex`: notes with definitions and theorems, without proofs and examples.